PolicyMe content follows strict guidelines for editorial accuracy and integrity. Learn more about our editorial guidelines.

 With PolicyMe, making a claim is simple.
 You'll get a dedicated adjudicator who will review your claim and help you navigate the process, so you can focus on being with your family.

 If you are denied, you should be provided with a very clear reason.
-The insurance company needs to share the exact reason your claim is denied.
+The insurance company needs to share the exact reason why they deny coverage claim.

 Here’s what you can do:

 Only around four per cent of life insurance claims are denied .
-The main reason is usually misrepresentation on your application.
+The most common reason is usually misrepresentation on your application.

 Claims might also be denied for other reasons, like suicide during the first two years of the policy, illegal drug overdose, or if the policyholder passes away while doing something illegal or excluded from the policy.